NVIDIA-Genomics-Research/AtacWorks/README.md

 #### Input files

-To denoise and call peaks from low-coverage/low-quality ATAC-seq data, you need only three input files:
+To denoise and call peaks from low-coverage/low-quality ATAC-seq data, you need three input files:

 1. A trained AtacWorks model file with extension `.pth.tar`.